10 Best Things to Do in Tokyo in May

 5. Carp Streamer Tokyo Tower

 Carp streamer (Koinobori) is a traditional item to celebrate Children’s Day (5th May) in Japan, and streamers are displayed at many location during Golden Week season.
-At the base of Tokyo Tower, 333 colourful carp streamers are displayed from late March to 6 May.
-Night light-up of the streams is also available from 17:00～23:00.
+At the base of Tokyo Tower, 333 colourful carp streamers are displayed from late March to early May.

-Discount tickets: 6% OFF Tokyo Tower Ticket — Main Observatory Deck E-Tickets
+Discount tickets: Tokyo Tower Ticket — Main Observatory Deck E-Tickets

 You may have missed cherry blossoms in Tokyo if you are travelling in May, but you’ll still get a chance to see stunning flowers.
 The Nemophila Harmony at Hitachi Seaside Park is one of the most popular flower events in Japan in Spring, which can be accessed from Tokyo for a day-trip.
 The best viewing time of Nemophila flowers is usually late April to early May.